Ai33L/gfs_dynamical_core/README.rst

     pip install gfs-dynamical-core

+Working versions - 0.1.23 and 0.1.9

+Specify the version if required

+    pip install gfs-dynamical-core==0.1.23

 This command should work on most systems and will install wheels for generic architecture.
 However, this may result in a slightly slower code.